mxstbr/mxstbr.com/pages/thoughts/css-in-js.md

 ### What Does CSS-in-JS Look Like?

-Here is what using the most popular CSS-in-JS library, [styled-components](https://styled-components.com), looks like:
+Developers have created [different flavors of CSS-in-JS](https://github.com/michelebertoli/css-in-js).
+The most popular is [styled-components](https://styled-components.com), a library I co-created.
+Using it with React looks like this:

 ```js
 import styled from 'styled-components'